Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/Chapter 3/Assignment and Local State/README.md

 variable somehow refers to a place where a value can be stored, and the value stored at this place can change.
 (231)"

-"A language that supports the concept that “equals can be substituted for equals” in an expression without changing the value of the expression is said to be referentially transparent.
-Referential transparency is violated when we include set! in our computer language.
+Referential transparency = "A language that supports the concept that “equals can be substituted for equals” in an expression without changing the value of the expression is said to be referentially transparent.
+(232)"

+"Referential transparency is violated when we include set! in our computer language.
 This makes it tricky to determine when we can simplify expressions by substituting equivalent expressions.
 Consequently, reasoning about programs that use assignment becomes drastically more difficult.
 (232-233)"